We All Have Arguments – How Do You Solve Yours?

 We all have arguments and disagreements with our partners (and ex partners) or family and most of the time we can sort things out or may need a little bit of guidance or support to help us.
 Ask yourself ‘how does this relationship make me feel?’
 Do you feel sad, frightened, exhausted, lonely, down, unloved, loved too much, suffocated or a hundred other feelings that you can’t quite put into words.

 Some relationships (whether this is with a current partner, ex-partner or family member) can be abusive and sometimes we don’t realise it.
 There are lots of organisations that you can speak to in confidence that will help you to better understand if your relationship is abusive and what support is available.
-The National Women’s Aid Organisation have some prompt questions and guidance on their website that will help with this, or alternatively if you need to speak to someone in Essex, you can visit the Compass website or phone them 24 hours a day 7 days a week on 0330 333 7 444.
+The National Women’s Aid Organisation have some prompt questions and guidance on their website that will help with this, or alternatively if you need to speak to someone in Essex, you can visit the Compass website or phone them on 0330 333 7 444.

 - Contact Citizens Advice for issues relating to; housing, law, benefits, work etc